-Following a campaign by Fondation Brigitte Bardot, Carrefour France has made a commitment to stop selling kangaroo meat.
+Fondation Brigitte Bardot: Carrefour France will stop selling kangaroo meat

 In November 2019, Fondation Brigitte Bardot revealed to the French public the scandal of the massacre of kangaroos in Australia thanks to images from Kangaroo The Movie: shot at night or wounded and condemned to slow, agonising deaths, with babies killed by violent blows to their heads or by decapitation.
 In an open letter, the foundation asked the directors of the giant retailers Carrefour, Cora and Auchan to stop being complicit in these horrors by stopping the sale of this meat.